nd265/clustering/_sources/clustering.md

 $S^2 = \left((x_1 - \mu_x)^2 + (y_1 - \mu_y)^2\right) + \left((x_2 - \mu_x)^2 + (y_2 - \mu_y)^2\right) + \left((x_3 - \mu_x)^2 + (y_3 - \mu_y)^2\right)  +  \left((x_4 - \mu_x)^2 + (y_4 - \mu_y)^2\right)$

-These distances are denoted by lines in Figure \@ref(fig:10-toy-example-clus1-dists) for the first cluster of the penguin data example.
+These distances are denoted by lines in {numref}`toy-example-clus1-dists-1` for the first cluster of the penguin data example.

 (ref:10-toy-example-clus1-dists) Cluster 1 from the `penguin_data` data set example.
 Observations are in blue, with the cluster center highlighted in red.
 The distances from the observations to the cluster center are represented as black lines.